mfrachet/acodingdance/src/posts/the-n-props-syndrome/index.md

 If you have already worked on a codebase having components with a lot of `props`, you might have been victim of what I call **"The N props syndrome"**.

-Let me explain what I mean there by telling you the story of my main Open Source project.
+Let me explain what I mean by telling you the story of my main Open Source project.

-Some years ago, I've released the first version of [rn-placeholder](https://github.com/mfrachet/rn-placeholder) that is a [react-native](https://reactnative.dev/) library aiming to provide UX friendly skeleton loaders as you may have already seen in the Facebook mobile application or Slack desktop:
+Some years ago, I've released the first version of [rn-placeholder](https://github.com/mfrachet/rn-placeholder) that is a [react-native](https://reactnative.dev/) library aiming to provide UX friendly skeleton loaders as you may have seen in the Facebook mobile application or Slack desktop:

 ![rn-placeholder example](./rn-placeholder.gif)